sstrucel/sstrucel.github.io/_posts/2022-04-04-site-change-tracker.md

 tags: [project, Javascript, NodeJS, ReactJS, MongoDB ]
 ---

-**What:** This project is a website change tracker that consumes RSS feed and tracks webpages to notify the user when a change occurs
+This project is a website change tracker that consumes RSS feed and tracks webpages to notify the user when a change occurs

 **When:** Winter 2018